All Products

 Note

-• The deployment command searches for the supabase/functions/ path in the current directory and looks for a function folder named hello.
+• The deployment command searches for the supabase/functions/ path and a function directory named hello in the directory from which the command is run.

-• If the "At least one file is required" error occurs, log on to the console.
-In the Actions column for the target Supabase project, choose More > Upgraded Version and then retry the operation.
-If your project version is v1.0.0, the database connection string is updated after the upgrade.
+• If the error "At least one file is required" occurs, log on to AnalyticDB for PostgreSQL Supabase console.
+In the Actions column of the target Supabase project, choose More > Upgraded Version and then retry the operation.
+If your project version is v1.0.0, the database connection string will be updated after the upgrade.

 Test using the Dashboard